ericodle/Open-Danio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About this Project

 Danio rerio, also known as the zebrafish, is a common model organism for its clear larval stage, high fecundity, and rich library of available mutants.
-While working with zebrafish for my master's project, I found conventional behavioral analysis tools lacking.
-To address this issue, I began writing simple scripts that interpret raw XY-coordinate output from excellent, open-source animal tracking projects such as [IdTrackerAI](https://gitlab.com/polavieja_lab/idtrackerai) and [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).
-As my labmates and I learned more about Python programming, our modules became more ambitious.
+While working with zebrafish for my master's project, I began writing simple scripts that interpret raw XY-coordinate output from [IdTrackerAI](https://gitlab.com/polavieja_lab/idtrackerai).

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Prerequisites

-Open Danio gives researchers a way to interpret the framewise XY corrdinates generated from animal tracking tools.
-Therefore, users have to provide their own animals, video files, and tracking output data.
-As previously stated, we recommend using either DeepLabCut or IdTrackerAI, depending on your available hardware and research requirements.
-For example, DeepLabCut is excellent at pose estimation, but in our experience, requires a strong GPU and a lot of time to train.
-Moreover, DeepLabCut has been better for our single-animal tracking experiments, whereas IdTrackerAI is great for simultaneous multi-animal tracking in the same region of interest.
-This is because IdTrackerAI was specifically designed to keep track of animal identity in a group, which becomes a non-trivial challenge when you record multiple crossing zebrafish from a top-down angle.

 ## Getting Started

-Download this repository by going up to the green "Code" button at the top right and clicking "Download ZIP".

-Alternatively, you can also clone the repo directly using the following commands.
+Here is my recommended way to use this GitHub repository.

+Step 1: Clone the repository

   ```sh
   # Replace "your_folderpath_here" with the actual folder where you want the project to go.